Preparation and submission of examination copies

 Preparation of thesis

-9. The acknowledgement page (optional) should be inserted as the third page of your thesis (not numbered).
-If a professional editor has been used, a brief description of the service should be included as directed by the Institute for Professional Editors.
+- The acknowledgement page (optional) should be inserted as the fourth page of your thesis (not numbered).
+If a professional editor has been used, editing assistance may be required to be acknowledged depending on the agreement between the candidate and the editor.

 Submission of thesis